 comptia a+ cable types

 SATA Cables

-Serial ATA is a computer bus interface that connects mass storage devices including hard disk drives, optical drives, and solid-state drives to host bus adapters.
-SATA cables are high-speed serial cables of the next generation.
-SATA cables can be used both inside and outside the computer.
+Serial ATA (SATA) is a computer bus interface that connects mass storage devices, including hard disk drives, optical drives, and solid-state drives, to host bus adapters.
+SATA cables are high-speed serial cables that belong to the next generation of data transfer technology.
+These cables can be utilized both internally and externally in a computer system.

+comptia a+ cable types